Ex-Hogan chief of staff dies after confrontation with FBI, attorneys say - KESQ

 By Evan Perez, Mary Kay Mallonee and Dave Alsup, CNN

-Former Maryland Gov. Larry Hogan’s one-time chief of staff Roy McGrath has died after a nationwide manhunt for him ended Monday in a confrontation with the FBI in Knoxville, Tennessee, according to McGrath’s attorney.
+Former Maryland Gov. Larry Hogan’s one-time chief of staff Roy McGrath has died after a nationwide, three-week manhunt for him ended Monday in a confrontation with the FBI in Knoxville, Tennessee, according to McGrath’s attorney.

+McGrath, who served as the top aide to Hogan, a Republican, for a few months during the summer of 2020, faced charges related to an alleged scheme to bilk Maryland out of more than $276,000.
+McGrath pleaded not guilty to all the charges and was released on bond, the US Marshals Service has said.

+An arrest warrant had been issued for him in mid-March after he failed to appear for his scheduled trial in Baltimore.

 “The FBI has confirmed that Roy succumbed to the injuries inflicted earlier in the evening.
 It is a tragic ending to three weeks of uncertainty,” Attorney Joseph Murtha told CNN in a statement.
 “I think it is important to stress that Roy never waivered about his innocence.”